Bones season 3: Episodes

 This season featured the season-long story arc revolving around the cannibalistic serial killer known as Gormogon.
-In the season finale, the team discovers the Gormogon's identity and in the process, also uncover a horrifying secret: one of their own has been secretly working with Gormogon as well.
-The episode "Player Under Pressure" was originally supposed to air during the second season in April 2007, but was delayed in the wake of the Virginia Tech massacre.
-The original version included references to Hodgins planning to ask Angela to move in with him when they were already engaged at this point, so they re-shot new scenes for Hodgins and Angela.
+In the season finale, the team discovers the Gormogon's identity and in the process, uncover the horrifying secret that one of their own has been working with Gormogon.
+The episode "Player Under Pressure" was originally supposed to air during the second season in April 2007 but was delayed in the wake of the Virginia Tech massacre.
+The original version included references to Hodgins planning to ask Angela to move in with him when they were already engaged at this point, so they shot new scenes for Hodgins and Angela.